farkhanmaul/C0DE/README.md

 ## Description

 This repository demonstrates creative commit patterns that form visual representations on GitHub's contribution graph.
+Perfect for developers who want to create artistic patterns in their commit history.

 ## Features